 Unimmunised children aged between 13 and 48 months should be given a single injection of Hib vaccine (either simultaneously with MMR or singly, if MMR already given).
 A routine immunisation of children aged more than 48 months (4th birthday) with the Hib vaccine is generally not recommended; where a child is aged older than their 4th birthday but has not had this vaccination you should still regard their vaccinations as being up-to-date.

 Codeset for immunisations

-Child's immunisations were not up to date 1 Child's immunisations were up to date a dentist in the year ending 31 March.
-Treat children who declined to have their teeth checked as not having received a dental check.
+Child's immunisations were not up to date 1 Child's immunisations were up to date

 2.9.7 Teeth checked by a dentist